nayembinsayed/FeedbackForum/README.md

 1. SignIn/SignUp
 2. Post any Question
 3. Contents/Question are Voted Up/Down or answerd by other memebers
-4. Follow each other ased on people's interests
+4. Follow each other based on people's interests
 5. Update Profile & About